whitep4nth3r/thingoftheday/README.md

 We're going to make some small changes to some handy files in the `./setup` directory, and use the Contentful CLI to import the content model and example content provided into your own Contentful space.

-## Step 1: Fork the repo to your local machine
+## Step 1: Get the code

+Fork the from GitHub to your local machine.
 ___

-## Step 2: Create your Contentful account
+## Step 2: Get Contentful

+Create your Contentful account.
 [Sign up here.](https://www.contentful.com/sign-up/)

 ___

-## Step 3: Create a new space inside your Contentful account
+## Step 3: Get credentials

+- Create a new space inside your Contentful account
-- Grab the Space ID from Settings > General Settings
+- Go to Settings > General Settings and make a note of the Space ID
-- Generate an access token for the Content Delivery API from Settings > API keys
+- Go to Settings > API keys and generate an access token for the Content Delivery API

-___

-## Step 4: Configure your credentials in this repository

 - Add your Space ID and access token to `./setup/credentials.js`

 ___

-## Step 5: Install the Contentful CLI
+## Step 4: Install the Contentful CLI

 Using homebrew: